pythonanywhere/help_pages/articles/IntegratingWithPythonAnywhere.md

 you can revoke it on this page by clicking the red button -- that stops it from working in the future, and creates a new one for you to use.

+### End of sample signup instructions

+...we now return to a slightly more expert-oriented guide for doing the actual integration :-)

 ## Using the PythonAnywhere API

 The full documentation for the PythonAnywhere API is [here](/pages/API).
 What